How and why we split training data

 Test set: Also smaller than the Training set, the Test set is a part of the data the model did not access during training or validation.
 Therefore, the events in the Test set provide the model with completely new data, thus testing the model's predictive performance.

 For example: imagine we trained a model and want to verify that the predictions indeed correspond to their true outcomes.
-Had we not put aside a Test set with known outcomes before training our model, it would be necessary to wait until outcomes truly happen so they can be compared to the predictions.
+Had we not put aside a Test set with known outcomes before training our model, it would have been necessary to wait until outcomes truly happened so they could be compared to the predictions.
 With a Test set, predictions can be readily compared with the actual outcomes and generate Pecan's model performance metrics, perfectly replicating future predictive scenarios.

 Time-dependent models show event correlations and the time they happened, thus random data splits will very likely generate data leakage.

-To overcome this, any data splits will have to take into account when events happened.
+To overcome this, any data splits will have to be taken into account when events happen.
 At Pecan, we use the date of prediction as the splitting criteria (in Pecan terms, the Marker column).

 If most of your data happened from Oct-19 onward, so much so that less than 50% of your dataset was left to the Training set, you will get a notification/email that your model might not have had enough data to learn from.

 To help illustrate the perils of randomly splitting time-dependent data, let's suppose an online gaming platform is trying to predict churn among its customers.
 For that purpose, the company collected all sorts of data about their players through the course of 2019, deciding to use it to build a Churn predictive model.